daanknoors/mm_highrisk/README.md

 Daan Knoors - 11/11/22

 ## Objective
-The purpose of this data challenge is to develop a machine learning model for predicting the risk of fast dying or relapsing of newly diagnosed MM patients.
+Develop a machine learning model for predicting the risk of fast dying or relapsing of newly diagnosed MM patients.

 ## Data
 Download the following three data files and place under data/raw/.
 Keep the same file names.
 You might need to register an